SteveKueng/SplashBuddy/README.md

 This is a fork from https://github.com/ftiff/SplashBuddy for munki

-Create a custom munkitools.pkg for SimpleMDM or an other MDM.
+Create a custom munkitools.pkg for SimpleMDM or another MDM.

 ### download SplashBuddy
 ```bash